Enzhine/muffin-currency/README.md

 Application code is located at `app` folder.

 Application Helm chart is located at `muffin-currency` folder.
-Use `helm install muffin-currency ./muffin-currency` at the repository folder to deloy application.
+Use `helm install muffin-currency ./muffin-currency` at the repository folder to deploy the application.